KarthikSundar2002/GPT2-from-scratch/README.md

 Zero Initialization of the projection layers of the attention module and zero initialization of the second layer of MLP, 5 Epochs Train
 Time -  59.57936501502991 seconds..
 Avg Loss - 3.6762325648105505

+Untied The Embedding Weight and the LM Head: 5 Epochs Train Time -  72.79475784301758 seconds..
+Avg Loss - 3.337182854161118

+Adds Skip Connection from every block to the first block and averages their output.
+Time -  65.08958983421326 seconds.
+Avg Loss - 3.5915792017272024
+Not much difference, even when I make the weighting between them adaptive.